tkerby/flipperzero-firmware-wPlugins/README.md

 ## Building
 If you build the source code just with regular `ufbt` command, the app will probably crash due to out of memory error because your device will have less that 10 kb of free RAM on the "Scan" screen.

-**Therfore you must use [scripts/build-and-clear.py](scripts/build-and-clear.py) script instead!**

-After the app is compiled with ufbt tool, the result executable will contain hundreds of sections with very long names like `.fast.rel.text._ZNSt17_Function_handlerIFvmEZN18PagerActionsScreenC4EP9AppConfigSt8functionIFP15StoredPagerDatavEEP12PagerDecoderP13PagerProtocolP12SubGhzModuleEUlmE_E9_M_invokeERKSt9_Any_dataOm`.
+This is because after you compile the app with ufbt, the result executable will contain hundreds of sections with very long names like `.fast.rel.text._ZNSt17_Function_handlerIFvmEZN18PagerActionsScreenC4EP9AppConfigSt8functionIFP15StoredPagerDatavEEP12PagerDecoderP13PagerProtocolP12SubGhzModuleEUlmE_E9_M_invokeERKSt9_Any_dataOm`.
-**These names stay in RAM while the app is running and consume about 20kb of heap!**
+**These names stay in RAM during the execution and consume about 20kb of heap!**

 The reason for it is [name mangling](https://en.wikipedia.org/wiki/Name_mangling).
 Perhaps, the gcc parameter `-fno-mangle` could disable it, but unfortunately, it is not possible to pass any gcc arguments to gcc when you compile app with `ufbt`.
 Luckily the sections inside the compiled file can be renamed using gcc's `objcopy` tool with `--rename-section` parameter.
-To automate it, I built a small python script mentioned above which renames them all and gives them short names like `_s1`, `_s2`, `_s228` etc...
+To automate it, I built a small python script which renames them all and gives them short names like `_s1`, `_s2`, `_s228` etc...

+**Therfore you must use [scripts/build-and-clear.py](scripts/build-and-clear.py) script instead!** It will build, rename sections and upload the fap to flipper.

 After building and cleaning your `.fap` with it, you'll get extra +20kb of free RAM which will make compiled app work stably.